Canon 1D vs 500D

 |Canon 1Ds Mark III« »||Full Frame||21.0||5616||3744||-||24.0||12.0||1663||80||Canon 1Ds Mark III|

 |Canon 1D Mark II N« »||APS-H||8.2||3504||2336||-||22.3||11.2||975||66||Canon 1D Mark II N|

 |Canon 1D Mark II« »||APS-H||8.2||3504||2336||-||22.3||11.1||1003||66||Canon 1D Mark II|

 Many modern cameras cannot only take still pictures, but also record videos.
 The 500D indeed provides for movie recording, while the 1D does not.
 The highest resolution format that the 500D can use is 1080/20p.

 Feature comparison: Canon 1D vs 500D

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The 1D and the 500D are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the 1D offers a wider field of view (100%) than the one in the 500D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the 1D has a higher magnification (0.55x vs 0.54x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The table below summarizes some of the other core capabilities of the Canon 1D and Canon 500D in connection with corresponding information for a sample of similar cameras.